DaSh1101/pyco-fusion/README.md

 ## Version: 0.6.5a

-PycoFusion is a lightweight operating system written in MicroPython for the Raspberry Pi Pico W. It provides a platform for running user-written Python code, along with several built-in features to enhance functionality.
+PycoFusion is a lightweight open-source operating system written in MicroPython for the Raspberry Pi Pico W. It provides a platform for running user-written Python code, along with several built-in features to enhance functionality.

 ## Installation